Breee/raidquaza/README.md

 ## 3. Configuration:
 Copy the file `config.ini.example` to `config.ini` (or create it).
-The configuration file is of the form:
+The configuration file can contain sections of the form:

 ```
 [bot]